 - When you first upload an image to Pinterest and save it as your new board cover, you may experience that the image doesn’t show up right away.
 From what I have gathered so far, this is completely normal.
 It has happened to me each time I have changed my board cover photos and it’s happened to other bloggers, as well.
 Simply refresh the page a few times.
 If that doesn’t work, I typically ask a couple blog friends to check it out to see if everything’s showing up for them.

-- Set aside a good hour of your time to knocking this out, especially if you have more than 10 board covers to change.
-It is time consuming, but the end product is so worth it.
+- Set aside a good hour of your time to knock this out, especially if you have more than 10 board covers to change.
+It is time-consuming, but the end product is so worth it.

 Have you taken the time to brand your Pinterest board covers?
 If not, are you going to?
 Do you use Canva?
 What are some easy tips you have for designing your own Pinterest board covers?
 Do you have any questions?
 Leave them below in the comments!